PrefectHQ/prefect/docs/guides/prefect-deploy.md

     Prefect supports multiple deployment declarations within the `prefect.yaml` file.
 This method of declaring multiple deployments allows the configuration for all deployments to be version controlled and deployed with a single command.

     New deployment declarations can be added to the `prefect.yaml` file by adding a new entry to the `deployments` list.
 Each deployment declaration must have a unique `name` field which is used to select deployment declarations when using the `prefect deploy` command.

+    !!! warning
+        When using a custom `prefect.yaml` file, remember that the value for deployment `entrypoints` must be relative to the root directory of the project.

     For example, consider the following `prefect.yaml` file: